lbausch/flarum-laravel-session/README.md

 }
 ```

-If you need to use a different user model, you may call `FlarumLaravelSession::useUserModel(User::class);` in your service provider.
+If you need to use a different user model than `App\Models\User`, you may call `FlarumLaravelSession::useUserModel(YourUser::class);` in your service provider.

-## Accessing Session Cookie From Different Domain
+## Accessing Flarum Session Cookie From Different Domain
 If Flarum is running on domain.tld and Laravel on sub.domain.tld you need to configure Flarum (`config.php`), so the session cookie can be accessed on the subdomain:
 ```php
 // Note the dot before domain.tld